Nonstationary Reinforcement Learning with Linear Function Approximation: Introduction

 \paragraph{Nonstationary bandits} Bandit problems can be viewed as a special case of MDP problems with unit planning horizon.
 It is the simplest model that captures the exploration-exploitation tradeoff, a unique feature of sequential decision-making problems.
-There are two existing ways to define nonstationarity in the bandit literature.
-The first one is piecewise-stationary~\cite{garivier2011upper}, which assumes the expected rewards of arms change in a piecewise manner, i.e., stay fixed for a time period and abruptly change at unknown time steps.
-The other is to quantify the total variations of expected rewards of arms~\cite{besbes2014stochastic}.
+There are several ways to define nonstationarity in the bandit literature.
+The first one is piecewise-stationary~\citep{garivier2011upper}, which assumes the expected rewards of arms change in a piecewise manner, i.e., stay fixed for a time period and abruptly change at unknown time steps.
+The second one is to quantify the total variations of expected rewards of arms~\citep{besbes2014stochastic}.
 The general strategy to adapt to nonstationarity for bandit problems is the forgetting principle: run the algorithm designed for stationary bandits either on a sliding window or in small epochs.
-This seemingly simple strategy is successful in developing near-optimal algorithms for many variants of nonstationary bandits, such as cascading bandits~\cite{wang2019aware}, combinatorial semi-bandits~\cite{zhou2020near} and linear contextual bandits~\cite{cheung2019learning, zhao2020simple}.
+This seemingly simple strategy is successful in developing near-optimal algorithms for many variants of nonstationary bandits, such as cascading bandits~\citep{wang2019aware}, combinatorial semi-bandits~\citep{zhou2020near} and linear contextual bandits~\citep{cheung2019learning, zhao2020simple, russac2019weighted}.
+Other nonstationary bandit models include the nonstationary rested bandit, where the reward of each arm changes only when that arm is pulled~\citep{cortes2017discrepancy}, and online learning with expert advice~\citep{mohri2017online,mohri2017onlinea}, where the qualities of experts are time-varying.
 However, reinforcement learning is much more intricate than bandits.
 Note that na\"ively adapting existing nonstationary bandit algorithms to nonstationary RL leads to regret bounds with exponential dependence on the planing horizon $H$.